Avar March: History

 During the 8th century, Avarian rule in the regions along the river Danube stretched towards the west up to the river Enns, bordering Bavaria.
-In 788, Franks had established direct rule over Bavaria, thus provoking neighbouring Avars.
+In 788, Franks had established direct rule over Bavaria, and also strengthened their influence over the vassal Carantania, thus provoking neighbouring Avars.
 During the same year, Avars made an incursion into Bavaria, but Franko-Bavarian forces succeeded in repelling them, and then launched a counterattack towards neighbouring Avarian territories, situated along Danube, eastern from Enns.
 Two sides clashed near the river Ybbs, on the Ybbs Field (Ybbsfeld), where Avars suffered a major defeat (788).

 Frankish offensives

 In order to secure eastern borders, Charlemagne came to Bavaria in person, during the autumn of the same year (788).
 He held a council in Regensburg and regulated several issues regarding Bavarian frontier regions (marches), thus preparing the basis for future actions towards the east.
 In 790, Avars tried to negotiate a peace settlement with Franks, but no agreement was reached.

 In 791, large Frankish army, led by Charlemagne, crossed from Bavaria in to the Avarian territory beyond the river Enns.
 Frankish army was advancing along the river Danube, divided in two columns, but neither of them found any active resistance, and soon both reached the region of Vienna Woods, at the gates of the Pannonian Plain.
 No decisive battles were fought, since Avars had retreated deeper into Pannonia, allowing Franks to advance up to the river Rába.

 In 796, Frankish forces under Charlemagne's son, king Pepin of Italy (d.
-810) launched a major offensive into central Pannonia.
+810) and local commanders Eric of Friuli and Voynomir the Slav launched major offensive against Avars in Pannonia.
 Frankish army allied with local Pannonian Slavs, reached the river Drava, crossed the river Danube to the east and destroyed the main Avarian fortress called the Ring of the Avars.
 Avarian might was decisively crushed and their khagan became a Frankish vassal, while the remaining Avars retreated behind the river Tisza.
 Those victories were perpetuated by the epic poem De Pippini regis Victoria Avarica.
 Frankish campaigns against Avars were also described in the Vita Karoli Magni.